 Nvidia cards have an easy to recognize numbering system used to judge their performance and features, which can help you determine which card best suits your needs.
 At the time of writing this article, the 900 series is the latest from Nvidia.
 The second number is an indicator of general performance, so a 980 would be “faster” than a 960.
 The third number is not often changed from a 0, but in past cases like the 280 and 285; the 285, while similar to the 280, is a slightly upgraded version.
 More commonly you will find identifications like Ti (Titanium) after card numbers.
 Using the 980 as an example, the 980 Ti is similar to the 980, but a “faster”, and more expensive version.

-When deciding which level of card to choose, generally the “X60” or “X50” series from Nvidia are considered their mainstream cards, offering the best performance and price balance.
-For a comparison, the current 900 series mainstream versions can generating graphics rivaling that of gaming consoles like the Xbox One of PS4.
+When deciding which level of GPU to choose, generally the “X60” or “X50” series from Nvidia are considered their mainstream cards, offering the best performance and price balance.
+For a comparison, the current 900 series mainstream versions can generate graphics rivaling that of gaming consoles like the Xbox One or PS4.
 Going with a lower level card, like an “X30” or “X20” series will be cheaper, but will offer far less performance.
 Similarly, going with an “X70” or “X80” series card will put you near the highest level of performance well exceeding the abilities of current gaming consoles, but you will pay a premium to get there.

 Some computers even support the use of multiple GPUs simultaneously to further boost graphics performance.
 For Nvidia, this is known as SLI, and for AMD, this is known as Crossfire.
 While these options do offer a large boost in performance, consider that you would be buying 2 or more of the same GPU, which can be very expensive.
 Also, your Motherboard and Power Supply need to support multiple GPUs.
 If you're considering doing your first upgrade, its best to stick with one midrange GPU to start with, but always remember that you have the option to upgrade again later.